-In Moldova, there are two autonomous regions, Gagauzia, which became an autonomous region through a Constitutional Amendment in 2003, and Transnistria (Dnestr).
+Moldova has one autonomous region: Gagauzia, and a break-away region: Transnistria.
 At the dissolution of the Soviet Union, Transnistria opposed Moldovan independence and wanted instead to create a separate Soviet republic.
 A short civil war took place before a ceasefire was agreed on.

 Today, Russian peace keeping forces monitor the borders of this frozen conflict.
 Moldova lacks the de facto control over the region, and no country has recognized Transnistria as an independent state.